 “Only about 7% of all NIH ‘R01’ grants are awarded to African-American or Latino primary investigators,” Perez-Stable said, according to Medpage Today.

-Fortunately, several programs exist to encourage Latinos to seek doctoral degrees.
+Fortunately, several programs exist to encourage Latinos to seek doctoral degrees and healthcare careers.

 That includes Éxito!
 Latino Cancer Research Leadership Training, a program of the Institute for Health Promotion Research (IHPR) at The University of Texas Health Science Center at San Antonio, the team behind Salud America!

 Éxito! offers an annual summer institute to increase the number of master’s-degree-level Latinos who pursue a doctoral degree.
 It also has ongoing networking opportunities, and a resource guide for Latinos to apply to and complete a doctoral program.

 U.S. nursing schools all over the country also are taking action, according to Minority Nurse.
 Several schools have innovative programs to recruit more Latino students into nursing programs, and guide them through completion.

 In California, a new law is expected to allow students without papers pursuing medical professions to apply for state scholarships and loan forgiveness programs.